Kumandins: Genetics

-Genetically, the Kumandins are different from the neighboring Altai people, into which they were tried to be included in the Soviet years.
+Genetically, the Kumandins are different from the neighboring Altai peoples, into which they were tried to be included in the Soviet years.
 They are genetically isolated not only from the southern, but also from the northern Altaians.
 This is evidenced by the complete absence of the variants of the Y chromosome haplogroups—R1a and Q—which are absolutely dominant in Altai.
-At the same time, the haplogroup R1b is widespread within them, and except for the Kumandins themselves, no one in Altai has found it in any quantity.
+The most common among the Kumandins is haplogroup N, which more than a half of Kumandin males belong to.
+Haplogroup R1b is in the second place (around 20%).
+The highest frequency R1b-M73 reaches among Eushta Tatars (35.3%) and Teleuts (31%).

-By genetic research suggesting that most Kumandin males belong to Y-DNA haplogroups that are generally found in populations further to the west, such as R1b (although the Kumandins belong to R1b-M73 rather than R1b-M269, the latter being the subclade to which a majority of Europeans belong) and N-P43 have remarked that, in fact, Chelkans and Kumandins have N-P43 Y chromosomes very similar to ones found in the Ugric-speaking Khanty).
+By genetic research suggesting that most Kumandin males belong to Y-DNA haplogroups that are generally found in populations further to the west, such as R1b (although the Kumandins belong to the Asiatic subclade R1b-M73 rather than R1b-M269, the latter being the subclade to which a majority of Europeans belong) and N-P43 have remarked that, in fact, Chelkans and Kumandins have N-P43 Y chromosomes very similar to ones found in the Ugric-speaking Khanty).
 However, a majority of mitochondrial DNA lines belonged to the North East Asian haplogroups C or D with also a large minority of west Eurasian lineages such as U5a1 (5/52), H8 (3/52), U4b1b (2/52), X2e (2/52), and T1a (1/52).